Last Updated on

 - Write guest posts.
 Many blogs are happy to have guest writers and will link back to your website in exchange for providing the article.

 - Use a press release service.
 Integrate links into your press releases as well, then distribute them online.
 Paid services like PR Web will give you the most exposure, but there are a few free ones out there that it doesn’t hurt to try too.

 Avoid negative backlinks

 Not all backlinks are created equal.
-Google's algorithm is designed to look for people who are simply buying their links or using spam-like websites.
-Don't buy your backlinks, and when reaching out, choose websites that are relevant.
-On the flip side, a link from a website that is highly ranked is more valuable in SEO terms then a link from a website with lower traffic.
+Google’s algorithm is designed to look for people who are simply buying their links or using spam-like websites.
+Don’t buy your backlinks, and when reaching out, choose websites that are relevant.
+On the flip side, a link from a website that is highly ranked is more valuable in SEO terms than a link from a website with lower traffic.
 There are hundreds of factors that go into where a website ranks on search engines, so much that there are professionals that dedicate their entire careers to SEO—but small business owners can still work to enhance their own search engine viability by focusing on the major factors, like backlinks.
 Try using keywords within the backlink, obtaining links from a variety of reputable websites, and avoiding links from negative sources.